Magnus effect: In sport

 The Magnus effect explains commonly observed deviations from the typical trajectories or paths of spinning balls in sport, notably association football, table tennis, tennis, volleyball, golf, baseball, and cricket.

-The curved path of a golf ball known as slice or hook is largely due to the ball's spin axis being tilted away from the horizontal due to the combined effects of club face angle and swing path, causing the Magnus Effect to act at an angle, moving the ball away from a straight line in its trajectory.
+The curved path of a golf ball known as slice or hook is largely due to the ball's spin axis being tilted away from the horizontal due to the combined effects of club face angle and swing path, causing the Magnus effect to act at an angle, moving the ball away from a straight line in its trajectory.
 Backspin (upper surface rotating backwards from the direction of movement) on a golf ball causes a vertical force that counteracts the force of gravity slightly, and enables the ball to remain airborne a little longer than it would were the ball not spinning: this allows the ball to travel farther than a ball not spinning about its horizontal axis.

 In table tennis, the Magnus effect is easily observed, because of the small mass and low density of the ball.
 An experienced player can place a wide variety of spins on the ball.
 Table tennis rackets usually have a surface made of rubber to give the racket maximum grip on the ball to impart a spin.

-The Magnus effect is not responsible for the movement of the cricket ball seen in conventional swing bowling, although it may be responsible for "Malinga Swing" and does contribute to the motion known as drift and dip in spin bowling.
+In cricket, the Magnus effect contributes to the types of motion known as drift, dip and lift in spin bowling, depending on the axis of rotation of the spin applied to the ball.
+The Magnus effect is not responsible for the movement seen in conventional swing bowling, in which the pressure gradient is not caused by the ball's spin, but rather by its raised seam, and the asymmetric roughness or smoothness of its two halves; however, the Magnus effect may be responsible for so-called "Malinga Swing", as observed in the bowling of the swing bowler Lasith Malinga.

 In airsoft, a system known as hop-up is used to create a backspin on a fired BB, which greatly increases its range, using the Magnus effect in a similar manner as in golf.

 In baseball, pitchers often impart different spins on the ball, causing it to curve in the desired direction due to the Magnus effect.
 The PITCHf/x system measures the change in trajectory caused by Magnus in all pitches thrown in Major League Baseball.

 The match ball for the 2010 FIFA World Cup has been criticised for the different Magnus effect from previous match balls.
 The ball was described as having less Magnus effect and as a result flies farther but with less controllable swerve.